-Municipal & School Board Boundaries User Guideh2 class="jump-to">Statutory requirements for applications
+Municipal & School Board Boundaries User Guide

 Section 369 of the Municipal Government Act requires each council in 2014 (and every eighth year thereafter) to conduct a study of the number and boundaries of polling districts in the municipality, their fairness and reasonableness and the number of councillors.
 After the study is completed, and before the end of the year in which the study was conducted, the council must apply to the Board to confirm or to alter the number and boundaries of polling districts and the number of councillors.
 In the case of towns whose councillors are elected at large, an application must nevertheless be filed with the Board to either confirm or alter the number of councillors.

 As noted in s.
 368(4) of the Act, the Board must consider several factors in determining the number and boundaries of polling districts, including the number of electors, relative parity of voting power, population density, community of interest and geographic size.

 These provisions also apply to Halifax Regional Municipality by virtue of s.
 364 of the Halifax Regional Municipality Charter.

 In determining the number of councillors for a town, s.
 368(5) requires the Board to consider the population and geographic size of the town.
 For the purposes of an application under the Act, the position of mayor is not included in the number of councillors and, accordingly, does not fall within the scope of the review conducted by the Board.

 In its previous decisions, the Board has provided specific guidance to municipalities and towns with respect to the preparation of municipal boundary applications under ss.
 368 and 369 of the Act.

 The nature and extent of the study to be carried out is within the discretion of council.
 It does not require a consultant or third party to be engaged, but council may decide to do so.
 Many councils involve senior municipal staff to conduct the study, in some cases assisted by committees which include members from the public.